 Marc has been recognized for his dedication and commitment to his community.
 In 2019, the Canadian Condominium Institute (National) honoured Marc with a Distinguished Service Award (DSA).
 He is the only dispute resolution practitioner to receive such recognition.
 In 2020, Marc was honoured with a STAR Award by the ADR Institute of Ontario.
 In 2022, Marc was elected to represent Ontario on the Board of Directors of the ADR Institute of Canada.

-Marc celebrates diversity and believes in inclusion.
+Marc celebrates diversity, believes in inclusion and is passionate about human rights.
 He is a proud member of the South Asian Bar Association, the Diversified Dispute Resolution Institute of Canada and the Society of Ontario Adjudicators and Regulators (SOAR).
 Marc also serves as Academic Partner of the Authentic Allyship Project.